 Notice that the butterscotch color is a dark brown when made with whole, unrefined cane sugar.

 Immediately pour the butterscotch sauce into a small glass jar.
-It is best not to scrape the sides of the pan as there might be some overcooked mixture on the sides that would compromise the butterscotch taste.
+It is best not to scrape the sides of the pan as there might be some overcooked mixture that would compromise the butterscotch taste.

 Butterscotch is amazing eaten hot!
 Try some right away off the spoon.
 Yum!